Encounters with Dead Pets: A Study of the Evolution of Grief

 - 77% had mistaken another animal for their dead pet.

 - 32% had felt the urge to look for their dead pet.

-- 21% said they sometime felt an image of the pet so strong that they felt the animals was alive.
+- 21% said they sometimes felt an image of the pet so strong that they felt the animals were alive.

 All three of the researchers’ main hypotheses were supported.
 Individuals who were very attached to their pets were more likely to have frequent false pet recognition experiences.
 Subjects who frequently viewed photographs of their pet had higher scores on the False Recognition Questionnaire.
 And the frequency of false pet recognition experiences declined a time passed since their pet’s death.

 As is always the case, there are limitations to this research.
 For example, the subjects were self-selected on the basis of their grief for a deceased pet.
 Because they were highly attached to their animals, it is unclear how often false recognitions occur among typical pet owners.